 Ads can be useful to drive those with high intent.
-If you don’t know what you’re doing, then they can be a colossal waste of money too.
+If you don’t know what you’re doing, then it can be a colossal waste of money too.

 The first advertising you should do is social retargeting and look-alike audiences based on your customer base.

-When you do dabble into ads, I’d start with social (FB/IG) especially if what you teach is visual or you do a lot of video.
+When you do dabble into ads, I’d start with social (FB/IG), especially if what you teach is visual or you do a lot of videos.